 9 Women Who’ve Shaped Our Cities, Past and Present

-Today marks the first day of Women’s History Month, so we decided to round up some of our favorite ladies, past and present, who have made an impact on the development and betterment of cities worldwide.
+In honor of International Women's Day, we decided to round up some of our favorite ladies, past and present, who have made an impact on the development and betterment of cities worldwide.
 From architects to urbanists to artists, these women’s ideas and actions have shaped the skylines we know and love today.

 To start off, let’s throw it back—all the way to 1473 B.C. with Hatshepsut, pharaoh of Egypt.
 When her husband (who was also her half-brother) died, she took on regent duties at first.
 But eventually, she took an unprecedented step and assumed the full powers of pharaoh by co-ruling with her young stepson.
 As a ruler, she oversaw large-scale building projects such as the famed temple of Deir el-Bahri in western Thebes, where she was later buried.
 She also commissioned trade expeditions that brought back such treasures as gold, incense, ivory, and ebony.
 To portray herself as a strong ruler, Hatshepsut often ordered that statues and paintings should depict her as male, with a muscular frame and a beard.
 But despite her vast accomplishments, her successor King Thutmose III ordered almost all evidence of her leadership to be destroyed—potentially to hide any examples of a powerful female ruler.